AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

 * **Username** (always required)
   * The username is listed on the Data Warehouse information page in [!DNL Marketo Measure].
 * **Password** (always required)
   * This is the password you set the first time you logged into your Snowflake account.
-To reset your password, please see the steps outlined above.
+To reset your password, see the steps outlined above.
 * **Database Name** (not always required)
   * The database is what stores the data in Snowflake.
 It is the storage resource.
 The database name is listed on the Data Warehouse information page in [!DNL Marketo Measure].
 * **Warehouse Name** (not always required)